mortenpi/julia/doc/src/manual/getting-started.md

 !!! compat "Julia 1.1"
     In Julia 1.0, the default `--project=@.` option did not search up from the root directory of a Git repository for the `Project.toml` file.
-Starting from Julia 1.1, it searches all the way up to the the root of the filesystem.
+From Julia 1.1 forward, it does.

 ## Resources